Graduates of our School Counseling program will be positioned for a rewarding career as a certified school counselor.

 - Become an effective communicator and collaborator

-Upon competition of the program, you will be certified in school counseling by the New Hampshire State Department of Education, which will further demonstrate your expertise and leadership in the field.
+- Upon completion of the M.Ed. in School Counseling program, you will be certified in school counseling by the New Hampshire State Department of Education, which will further demonstrate your expertise and leadership in the field.

 Where Will Your School Counseling Degree Take You?